-If you’re considering going to college in the near future, you may be undecided or even confused about what type of degree program is best for you.
+If you’re considering going to college in the near future, you may be undecided or even confused about what type of college degree program is best for you.
 For undergraduates, the primary choice is between a bachelor’s degree and an associate degree.
 There’s no one right answer; the best choice for you depends on your career goals, the time you can devote to college, and your budget.
 We’ll outline the key differences between each type of degree to help make this decision easier.

 Key Differences Between a Bachelor’s Degree vs. Associate Degree

 The primary difference between earning a bachelor’s degree and an associate degree is time.
-An associate degree program can usually be completed in two years, whereas a bachelor’s degree program generally takes four years of study.
+An associate degree program can usually be completed in two years, whereas a bachelor’s program generally takes four years of study.
 However, there are other key differences as well.

 A bachelor’s degree program allows for more general education classes that don’t directly pertain to your major.
 This offers students a more well-rounded education and may allow you to pivot more easily if you find it necessary to change careers later in life.
 An associate degree program generally concentrates on classes that directly relate to your major.